appacademy/SWEO-Part-Time-Resources/6-Module/5-week/3-day/README.md

 ***You will be required to have 4 features for this project, 2 full CRUD and 2 partial CRUD***

-You must produce 3 design documents for approval by your project advisor before beginning:
+You must produce 5 design documents for approval by your project advisor before beginning:
 - Feature list
 - User stories
 - Database schema
+- Scrum/Kanban Board
+- Project Scorecard

 ---